KJWilliamson/twitter-django-clone/README.md

 **Part 2**

-Though this assignment requires some new knowledge, everything I used is either on stackoverflow or in the Django documentation.
+Though this requires some new knowledge, everything I used is either on stackoverflow or in the Django documentation.
 Some pieces that might help you:

 *   [https://stackoverflow.com/a/16614136](https://stackoverflow.com/a/16614136)
 *   [https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_many/](https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_many/)